top of page

-The Lamborghini brand sixty years ago was not known as the luxury car brand it is commonly associated with today.
-They were actually well-known for making tractors.
 Apparently its owner Ferruccio Lamborghini was unhappy with the fact that the clutch on his Ferrari car wasn't working as well as he expected and decided to give this feedback to Enzo Ferrari, who tells him off that he is better off sticking to manufacturing tractors.
 Insulted, Ferruccio later went on to build the first Lamborghini supercar a year later.
-Fast forward a series of technology innovations and many years later, both Lamborghini and Ferrari are now associated with the league of prestigious car brands.

 So when Apple announced last week that it had hired someone from Lamborghini to lead its electric vehicle program, it got me thinking: how does one go from high-end consumer products into cars?
 And is that even possible?
-Why would any veteran in the right frame of mind and who spent the last few decades of his life working in a zone of familiarity jump into a totally new business?

-Can you imagine the kind of conversations he would possibly be having with the engineers on the ground: Calibrating watts to kilowatts.
-Migrating from small iPhone and Mac enclosures to designing large car chassis.
-To top it off, ensuring the religious compatibility with the entire Apple ecosystem - which I am sure will be an important part of the design process.
-This guy has to basically get management's buy-in to look and do things in potentially a whole different way.
+Calibrating watts to kilowatts.
+Migrating from working with small iPhone and Mac enclosures to designing large car chassis.
+Not to mention, ensuring the religious compatibility with the entire Apple ecosystem, which I am sure will be an important consideration in the design process.

 Businesses in their early phases struggle with sourcing for capital and achieving profitability.
 But once they have crossed that chasm and survive, they then have to deal with grabbing other important resources such as attracting and retaining talent.

-You can use capital to buy talent.
+You can always use capital to buy talent.
 But to keep talent, you need more than just money.
-You can retain the existing employees and management teams that have been comfortable with a certain way of doing things, keep the status quo, and you may most likely continue to survive.
+You can retain the existing employees and management teams that have been comfortable with a certain way of doing things, keep the status quo, and you most likely continue to survive.

 But to get to that next level, you will need introduce a change agent, a different way of looking at things and someone who dares to challenge conventional wisdom.
-Sometimes I like to think of it as introducing a virus to the system.
+I like to think of it as introducing a virus to the system.

 Professional experiences, both good and bad, follow a person around for a long time.